RocketChat/docs-old/3. Installation/2. PaaS Deployments/OpenShift/README.md

 ```bash
 # oc login https://api.preview.openshift.com --token=<api_token>
 ```
-You can findthe API Token to login to OpenShift Online Next Gen in the about page of the Web console.
+You can find the API Token to login to OpenShift Online Next Gen in the about page of the Web console.
 ### 2. Create a project
 After login to OpenShift Online Next Gen, we need to create a project to host our Rocket.Chat application:
 ```bash